Table of Contents

 Best time for peak climbing in Nepal

 Traveling to Nepal is good for all seasons however for trekking and mountain climbing holidays, spring and Autumn seasons are best.
-You can climb the peaks in Nepal any of your suitable time with the full support and guiding service by Sherpa and paying teak/climbing permit royalty through the local trek company.
+You can climb the peaks in Nepal any of your suitable time with the full support and guiding service by Sherpa.
+And paying teak/climbing permit royalty through the local trek company.
 However, the best and suitable time for peak climbing in Nepal is spring (March till May) and Autumn September till November) season.
 These seasons are best for trekking in Nepal.
 Because of less rain, less snow level in the mountains, and pretty warm weather in the mountain, many people participant for climbing and expedition to the Himalayas to get the successful summit.

 How to climb the mountain peaks in Nepal

-To climb the peaks in Nepal you are required physically fit and fine, arrange the peak climbing permits through the Trekking company via NMA (Neal Mountaineering Association) by applying full of the information of your personal detail.
+To climb the peaks in Nepal you are required physically fit and fine.
+Arrange the peak climbing permits through the Trekking company via NMA (Neal Mountaineering Association) by applying full of the information of your personal detail.
 A License holder climbing Sherpa is required for climbing peaks in Nepal.
 Most of the climbing peaks to climb; you need to prepare personal climbing equipment gears.
-That climbing gears, you may bring from your home either can hire from Kathmandu or near to Base camp.
-Or, you can buy a package with an all-inclusive tour through the Nepali company.
+Those climbing gears, you may bring from your home either can hire from Kathmandu or near to Base camp.
+Or you can buy a package with an all-inclusive tour through the Nepali company.